hnryjmes/100-days-of-code/README.md

 1. DAY 79.
 The day before our final projects team assignment.
 There's a chance I'll be working on a React app, probably a JS app, and in any case, there's a 100% chance I'll need to test-drive it.
 Learning to use Jest, so far it seems better looking than Jasmine! #100DaysOfCode

+1. DAY 80.
+Our final project: a social good app that uses a Google Maps implementation to connect people in need with services that can help them.
+Doing GitHub setup, CI, learning documentation. #100DaysOfCode

 1.